jaredMckoskey/NodeJS-CucumberWDIOV6/README.md

 * 3a.
 LTS - Install all the required tools and configurations using Microsoft's windows-build-tools using: `npm install --global production windows-build-tools` from an elevated         PowerShell or CMD.exe (run as Administrator).
 * 3b.
 CURRENT - Current build of NodeJS will automatically launch and execute `npm install --global production windows-build-tools`
 * Android Studio (optional)
-* 1. If running android emulators, install Android Studio: https://developer.android.com/studio/
+* 1. If running local android emulators, install Android Studio: https://developer.android.com/studio/
 * 2. Create an Android Emulator following: https://developer.android.com/studio/run/managing-avds
-* Chrome Dev Tools (optional) - Necessary to inspect elements elements for UI selectors.
+* Chrome Dev Tools (optional) - Necessary to inspect elements for UI selectors.

 Once your tools are configured, download the project and navigate to the root directory.

 * Run: `npm install`
 * If everything built successfully, you're ready to run tests.

-@Optional(Edge): If using Edge for testing. enter `DISM.exe /Online /Add-Capability /CapabilityName:Microsoft.WebDriver~~~~0.0.1.0` in an elevated PowerShell window to enable WDM WebDriver.
+@Optional(Edge): If using Edge for testing. enter `DISM.exe /Online /Add-Capability /CapabilityName:Microsoft.WebDriver~~~~0.0.1.0` in an elevated PowerShell Window to enable WDM WebDriver.

 Usage
 ---